10 Qualities & Skills Every Successful HR Professional Should Have

 3. Lead by Example

 Most HR professionals are natural born leaders.
-While they might not necessarily view themselves as a “people person,” they generally find joy in helping the people around them grow and reach their full potential.
+While they might not necessarily view themselves as a “people person,” they are generally empathic and find joy in helping the people around them grow and reach their full potential.
 Whether you oversee direct reports or just help your employees out around the office, HR practitioners need to lead by example and ensure their talent has everything they need to have a successful career at your company.

 4. Enjoy Solving Problems